JW-PY/Py_Automation/README.md

 # Py_Automation
 Python automation

-This script requires parimiko which also needs pycrypto.
+Scripts that require parimiko also need pycrypto.

 To install run: